RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/32-JNA.md

 <sup>10</sup> And God saw their works, that they turned from their evil way; and God repented of the evil, that he had said that he would do unto them; and he did [it] not.
 ## Chapter 4

-<sup>1</sup> But it displeased Jonah exceedingly , and he was very angry.
+<sup>1</sup> But it displeased Jonah exceedingly, and he was very angry.
 <sup>2</sup> And he prayed unto the LORD, and said, I pray thee, O LORD, [was] not this my saying, when I was yet in my country?
 Therefore I fled before unto Tarshish: for I knew that thou [art] a gracious God, and merciful, slow to anger, and of great kindness, and repentest thee of the evil.
 <sup>3</sup> Therefore now, O LORD, take, I beseech thee, my life from me; for [it is] better for me to die than to live.
 <sup>4</sup> Then said the LORD, Doest thou well to be angry?